hashicorp/terraform-provider-tfe/docs/testing.md

 8. `GITHUB_WORKSPACE_BRANCH`: A GitHub branch for the repository specified by `GITHUB_WORKSPACE_IDENTIFIER`.
 Required for running workspace tests.
 9. `ENABLE_TFE` - Some tests cover features available only in Terraform Cloud.
 To skip these tests when running against a Terraform Enterprise instance, set `ENABLE_TFE=1`.
 10. `RUN_TASKS_URL` - External URL to use for testing Run Tasks operations, for example `RUN_TASKS_URL=http://somewhere.local:8080/pass`.
 Required for running run tasks tests.
-11. `GITHUB_APP_INSTALLATION_ID` -  GitHub App installation internal id in the format `ghain-xxxxxxxxxxxxxxx`.Required for running GitHub app installation tests.
+11. `GITHUB_APP_INSTALLATION_ID` - GitHub App installation internal id in the format `ghain-xxxxxxx`.
+Required for running any tests that use GitHub App VCS (workspace, policy sets, registry module).

 **Note:** In order to run integration tests for **Paid** features you will need a token `TFE_TOKEN` with TFC/E administrator privileges, otherwise the attempt to upgrade an organization's feature set will fail.